LoreBene99/SofAR_Assignment1/README.md

 * Maintains a rolling buffer of recent scans in the pose-graph.
 * After expiring from the buffer scans are removed and the underlying map is not affected.

-When the map has been serialized, you will have to add its path to the *localization_parameters.yaml* file, subsequently you have to run :
+When the map has been serialized, you will have to add its FULL path to the *localization_parameters.yaml* file, subsequently you have to run :
 ```
 ros2 launch tiago_assignment assignment_launch.py localization:=true rviz:=true
 ```